 By pushing computers into the background, embodied virtuality will make individuals more aware of the people on the other ends of their computer links.
-This development carries the potential to reverse the unhealthy centripetal forces that conventional personal computers have introduced into life and the workplace.
+This development may reverse the unhealthy centripetal forces that conventional personal computers have introduced into life and the workplace.

 Even today, people holed up in windowless offices before glowing computer screens may not see their fellows for the better part of each day.
-And in virtual reality, the outside world and all its inhabitant effectively ceases to exist.
+And in virtual reality, the outside world and all its inhabitants effectively cease to exist.
 Ubiquitous computers, in contrast, reside in the human world and pose no barrier to personal interactions.
 If anything, the transparent connections that they offer between different locations and times may tend to bring communities closer together.